Are European Stocks Vulnerable to an Nvidia-Led AI Rout?

 Nvidia building

-When the August 5th sell-off occurred, we were quick to point out that markets were actually slightly undervalued, and that economic conditions were in fact improving.
+When the August 5 sell-off occurred, we were quick to point out that markets were actually slightly undervalued, and that economic conditions were in fact improving.
 Thus, investors should be embracing the opportunity to top up equity exposure at a reduced price.

 European Stocks Remain Cheap

 European equity markets are currently trading at close to a 6% discount to their fair value estimate.
 Have equity markets been cheaper in the past?
-Yes, but they are a long way being expensive today.
+Yes, but they are a long way from being expensive today.

 On a sector basis the picture is more mixed.
-The healthcare and industrials sectors are very slightly overvalued, with the other sectors broadly in-line with the market valuation, at or around a 5% discount to their fair values.
+The healthcare and industrials sectors are very slightly overvalued, with other sectors broadly in-line with market valuation, at or around a 5% discount to their fair values.
 The largest valuation gaps are evident in areas like consumer discretionary and real estate, where sector-specific concerns are holding back valuations.

 The Case for Rate Cuts Has Gotten Even Stronger

-The macroeconomic picture has also changed since August's market rout as newer data on GDP growth and inflation came in-- two key components in central banks’ decision on future interest rate cuts, and therefore the key driver of equity markets in 2024.
+The macroeconomic picture has also changed since August's market rout as newer data on GDP growth and inflation came in two key components in central banks' decision on future interest rate cuts, and therefore the key driver of equity markets in 2024.

 So what does all this mean?
 Essentially the data released over the last month has been supportive of future, near-term, rate cuts.
 85% of economists polled by Reuters are expecting the ECB to cut rates again this week.
-For the BoE, September is likely to come too soon for another rate cut, but economists are predicting 2 more rate cuts in November and December.
+For the BoE, September is likely to come too soon for another rate cut, but economists are predicting two more rate cuts in November and December.
 Cumulative rate cuts are highly supportive of economic growth, and could lead to a further ramp up in growth across Europe next year, boosting equities.

 Which European Stocks Are at Risk of a Tech Rout?